syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ### Universal Windows Platform (UWP)

-To launch the SfListView in UWP, you need to call the `SfListViewRenderer.Init()` in the `MainPage` constructor before the LoadApplication is called, as demonstrated in the following code example:
+To launch the SfListView in UWP, call the `SfListViewRenderer.Init()` in the `MainPage` constructor before the LoadApplication is called, as demonstrated in the following code example.

 {% highlight c# %}
 public MainPage()